Our New Plutocracy

-We’ve attempted the most predictable early solutions with the periodic election of Democrats to our presidency (Clinton, Obama) and other offices.
+We’ve attempted the most predictable solutions with the periodic election of Democrats to our presidency (Clinton, Obama) and other offices.
 But in a deeply plutocratic environment, Democrats are as hamstrung as Republicans.
 They must serve the rich and the corporations to get anything done.
-They don’t lean to the right.
-Rather, both right and left must always lean to the rich.
 As Michael Parenti describes in America Beseiged (1998), the two parties have become increasingly identical as corporate wealth has grown vs. the state.
 Today we have a government of Republicrats and Demopublicans, to use Parenti’s terms, both catering almost exclusively to the interests of the rich.
-Our choices are Coke and Pepsi, and neither seek to empower the middle class.
+Our choices are Coke and Pepsi, and neither typically will or can empower the middle class.

 That attempt at reform was a big lesson in how hard it is for the government to try to restrain the rate of profit growth in the medical-industrial complex, which has grown to be the second-largest industry in developed economies, after finance.
 The US spend three times as much on health care as we do on defense during peacetime.
 Health care may eventually grow even larger than finance, as our average age keeps growing and as medicine gets ever more useful and personalized.
 Besides Finance, which will always remain the richest, the only industry that promises to grow larger than health care in the long run is information technology, but that likely won’t happen until after we reach the technological singularity later this century.
 In short, Obama should have picked a much more reasonable series of targets and industries for reform, as the economic forces opposing big improvements to the social contract today, by any sitting president, are so great.